As shared by Nagaraja (Naga) Prakasam, Advisor, Mentor in Residence at NSRCEL.

-The experience of working with these social businesses, have according to my mind brought out the importance of grants as they help in working out tough experiments.
+The experience of working with these social businesses has according to my mind brought out the importance of grants as they help in working out tough experiments.
 With this I realized that grants cannot be totally and completely done away with, hence my recent article in Forbes – Social businesses must receive risk capital from the government and CSR.
-Further there are a few problems that cannot be solved by the market alone and needs to necessarily depend on charity.
+Further, there are a few problems that cannot be solved by the market alone and need to necessarily depend on charity.
 I was further convinced when, Prof. Sabarinathan, enlightened me on the non-profit incubator at NSRCEL.
 At our first advisory council meeting, Michael & Susan Dell Foundation (MSDF) stated that “for non-profits don’t change any process that you do for, for-profits incubation”.
 With a combination of these insights we were able to set the following broad guidelines:

 - Non-profits businesses are similar to for-profits businesses except that in the case of non-profits there are two types of customers, one is the beneficiary and the other is the donor.
 If both the customers are satisfied with the outcomes they would be able to scale.

 - To bring in systems and processes that enable efficiency improvements.

 - Looking at the depth of the business to help become the category leader in problem-solving.

 - Increase collaborations to bring in more partners to help solve various problems.

 - In mature markets that are ready for solutions, try being a hybrid organization.

 On setting these guidelines the aim was to attract one-year-old non-profits organizations to mentor.
 With their DNA being to solve social problems if they could articulate their business approach and succeed in their ventures, they could become the next Ela Bhatt, M.P Vasimalai, Harsh Hande’s, of the world